techpmsap/S4HC_Powerweek_2018/Day1/Exercise_11/Exercise_11.md

 * Google Chrome: Please complete this exercise using the Google Chrome browser
 * **Authorizations:** Your user needs a business role with business catalog **Extensibility** (ID: `SAP_CORE_BC_EXT`)

-## Notes

-In order to separate the objects and data created in different workshops, please replace the **LOC** to the location of workshop that your instructor has instructed.
-For example:

-	- SYD for Sydney
-	- SAO for Sao Paulo
-	- TOK for Tokyo
-	- WDF for Walldorf

-Replace the **XX** with the number that your instructor has assigned to you for all the exercises.
-For example, "Bonus LOCXX" should be "Bonus SYD01" for the workshop in Sydney and assigned number 01.

 ## Steps